HypothesisWorks/hypothesis/hypothesis-python/docs/stateful.rst

 .. autoclass:: hypothesis.stateful.RuleBasedStateMachine

-A rule is very similar to a normal ``@given`` based test in that it takes values drawn from strategies and passes them to a user defined test function.
+A rule is very similar to a normal ``@given`` based test in that it takes values drawn from strategies and passes them to a user defined test function, which may use assertions to check the system's behavior.
 The key difference is that where ``@given`` based tests must be independent, rules can be chained together - a single test run may involve multiple rule invocations, which may interact in various ways.